ManApart/quest-command/readme.md

 - A list of items
 - A list of activators
 - A list of creatures
+- Possibly a body part, if this is a location within a body

+Location names must be globally unique.

 When specifying a list of targets (items, activators, creatures), you can give just their name, or their name and location within the location.
 This is just a string of flavor text used for the look command:
 ```